Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 The JMX category **Alfresco > DatabaseInformation > SchemaExport** contains two operations:

 1. `java.util.List dumpSchemaToXML()`
 2. `java.util.List dumpSchemaToXML(String prefixList)`

 The first operation takes no parameters and when invoked will create three dump files one for each prefix `alf_` and `act_`.
 The prefix means that only tables and sequences whose names begin with the prefix will be included in the dump.
 Related items, such as the indexes belonging to a particular table, will be dumped regardless of name.

 The second variation takes a single `String` parameter and is a comma-separated list of prefixes that you wish to dump.
 If this operation were invoked with the parameter `alf_acl_, alf_node_` for example, then two files would be created (one for each prefix).
 The tables dumped in the first file would include `alf_acl_change_set` and `alf_acl_member`.
 Tables in the second file would include `alf_node_aspects` and `alf_node_assoc`.
 Neither file would include `alf_locale` or `alf_permission` since they do not carry one of the supplied prefixes.

 Both of these calls will result in the log showing the location of the dumped files, but they also return a `List` of path names.
 JConsole will helpfully display these lists in a copy/paste friendly manner.

-### Performing schema validation
+### Perform schema validation

 Schema validation of schema dumps can happen either due to a schema change during repository start up, or can be triggered manually by using JMX.

 Schema validation is performed with differencing and validation.

 #### Differencing

 Differencing produces similar information to that obtained by using the Unix tool `diff` against a known 'good' reference schema dump and a potentially problematic target schema dump.

 However, since the tool is designed for performing a comparison between two database schemas, rather than arbitrary text, the output is more specific about the types of difference.

 The types of difference that can be reported are: